Applying Media Literacy Skills and Human Rights Perspectives

 Sample readings and resources:

 Instructors select a set of readings related local or global issues (or ask students to identify relevant sources), and then assign 1 or more of the following related activities to students.
-Students should include citations in their responses.
+Inform students whether citations should be included in their responses.

 Instructors identify or ask students to identify an issue (local or global).
 Students should be reminded to avoid stereotypes, simplistic or neocolonial portrayals and misrepresentations of other nations and cultures.
 Students should include citations in their responses.

-Collaborative projects help to enhance student learning by exposing them to a broader cross-national and/or cross-disciplinary perspective.
-Instructors agree collectively on a shared assignment, technology that will be utilized and timeline.
+Collaborative online international learning (COIL) enhances student learning by exposing them to broader cross-national and cross-disciplinary perspectives.
+COIL projects have the additional benefits of enhancing students' ethical awareness and increasing digital literacy and collaboration skills.
+Partnering instructors agree collectively on a shared assignment, technology that will be utilized and specific timelines.
 Preliminary exercises focused on the countries involved in the collaboration help prepare students for the exchange.
-Instructors individually prepare students using by providing helpful resources, i.e., country data, specific disciplinary information, etc.
+Instructors individually prepare students by providing helpful resources, i.e., country data, specific disciplinary information, etc.

 Components include: